fahiiiiii/Accomodation-Vista/README.md

 Response:
 200 OK: Successfully updated hotel details.
 404 Not Found: No hotel found with the provided ID.
-DELETE /api/hotel/:hotelId
-Description: Deletes a hotel entry.
-Path Parameters:
-hotelId (string): Unique identifier for the hotel.
-Response:
-200 OK: Successfully deleted the hotel.
-404 Not Found: No hotel found with the provided ID.
-GET /api/hotels
-Description: Retrieves a list of all hotels.
-Response:
-200 OK: Successfully retrieved the list of hotels.
-500 Internal Server Error: An error occurred while retrieving hotels.
-Testing
-AccomoVista uses Jest for testing.
-Unit and integration tests ensure that all functionality is reliable and that errors are handled gracefully.

 To run the tests: